 Sharing is caring!

-You and your family will be mesmerized listening to Symphony musicians performing music from their favorite Disney movies and more.
+You will be mesmerized by the Symphony musicians performing their music.
 This truly unique experience is one you don’t want to miss, and it’s FREE!!
 Pack a picnic, sit back, and relax.

-In years past, some of the music performed was:
+In years past, some of the music performed:

 • A Whole New World from Aladdin